faker-js/faker/docs/guide/index.md

 ## Environments

 You can run Faker in the browser, or in Node.js.
+Faker v8.0 requires Node.js version 14 or above.
+Both ESM and CommonJS imports are available.

 ## Installation